nordan-conference/nordan-conference.github.io/location/index.md

 layout: default
 ---

 The most convenient way to reach Joensuu is by plane.
-On May 22, there is a flight from Helsinki to Joensuu by Finnair at 16:05, landing at 17:30.
+On May 22, there is a flight from Helsinki to Joensuu by Finnair at 16:05, landing at 17:10.
 At the arrival, there is a public bus transportation from the Joensuu airport to the city center (bus stop: Koskikatu I) departing approximately 20 minutes after the actual landing.
+The bus waits for delayed flights at most 45 minutes.
+The bus ticket can be bought on the bus by cash or card.

 On the way back, the bus to the Joensuu airport (bus stop: Koskikatu L) leaves 65 minutes before the schedules departure time before time flight.
 One may either take the flight on Sunday evening at 17:30, or in the Monday morning at 05:30.